pantheon-systems/decoupled-kit-js/web/docs/Frontend Starters/Next Drupal/your-first-customization.md

 ### SSG Example

-If we want to use SSG, use [`getStaticProps`](https://nextjs.org/docs/basic-features/data-fetching/get-static-props) to generate these pages at _build_ time instead of _request_ time.
+If we want to use SSG, export [`getStaticProps`](https://nextjs.org/docs/basic-features/data-fetching/get-static-props) from a page to generate that page at _build_ time instead of _request_ time.

 Let's build a page using `getStaticProps` that lists recipes from our Drupal instance.